Danyal-Faheem/React-Todo-List/README.md

 ## Available Scripts

-In the proct directory, you can run:
+In the proct directory, you can rn:

 ### `npm start`